Arcade (song)

-In the second half of 2020, "Arcade" went viral on video sharing service TikTok, resulting in new chart successes and streams on various platforms.
+In the second half of 2020, "Arcade" went viral on social media platform TikTok, resulting in new chart successes and streams on various platforms.

 In January 2021, "Arcade" became the most-streamed Eurovision song on Spotify, passing "Soldi" by Mahmood, the runner-up of Eurovision 2019.
 Later that year, in April, "Arcade" became the first Eurovision song in 25 years and the first Eurovision winning song in 45 years to chart on the US Billboard Hot 100; by September, it peaked at number 30.

-In 2022, The Independent named "Arcade" the 30th best Eurovision-winning song of all time.
+In August 2023, "Arcade" became the first Eurovision song to accumulate a billion streams on Spotify.

-Background and composition
+Background

+Composition

-Laurence wrote the song while he attended the Tilburg Rock Academy.
+Duncan Laurence wrote "Arcade" while he attended the Tilburg Rock Academy.
 He worked on the song for over two years, predominantly while collaborating with Wouter Hardy, a former band member with Sharon Kovacs.
 The song is inspired by the heartbreak of a loved one of Duncan's who died.
 Laurence told WiwiBloggs, "Arcade is a story about the search for the love of your life.
 It's about the hope to reach something that seems unreachable".
 The namesake lyric "Small town boy in a big arcade" refers to his experience, being from a small town, as a Rock Academy freshman entering the summer fair of Tilburg, the largest in the Netherlands.
 Throughout the song, the fair and its arcade games are used as a metaphor for love, addiction and gambling with relationships.

 "Arcade" is inspired by film soundtracks and consists of 165 tracks.
 The pop song opens with four chords played on piano, accompanied by a simple piano riff and overdubbed vocals.
 The triple metre verses contrast with the 4/4 time signature of the rest of the song, giving it a distinct sound.
 Heavy emphasis is put on Laurence's vocals.
 After the soft verses, in which he expresses his sadness and vulnerability, the chorus kicks in with heavy drums, accompanied with a choir of backing vocals, to enhance the lyrics' expressions of anger and frustration.